autocorr/Jadex.jl/docs/src/index.md

 # Jadex

-High-performance and extensible re-implementation of the Fortran 77 code [RADEX](https://personal.sron.nl/~vdtak/radex/index.shtml) (van der Tak et al. [2007, A&A 468, 627](https://www.aanda.org/articles/aa/abs/2007/23/aa6820-06/aa6820-06.html)) to the [Julia](https://julialang.org/) programming language.
+High-performance and extensible re-implementation of the Fortran 77 code [RADEX](https://personal.sron.nl/~vdtak/radex/index.shtml) (van der Tak et al. [2007, A&A 468, 627](https://www.aanda.org/articles/aa/abs/2007/23/aa6820-06/aa6820-06.html)) in the [Julia](https://julialang.org/) programming language.
 A Python wrapper is provided using `PyJulia`.

 Jadex & RADEX are non-LTE radiative transfer codes for calculating atomic and molecular spectral line intensities.
 They assume a uniform medium (i.e., single zone) with energy level populations in statistical equillibrium.
 Optical depth is calculated using an escape probability defined for different cloud geometries (e.g., LVG, uniform sphere, slab).

 For cases where the same input parameters and constants are used, results from Jadex should match RADEX to within a tolerance of five significant figures.
 When using an un-patched copy of RADEX values are expected to match within four significant figures due to higher precision mathematical constants in Jadex.
+Jadex has been validated against the RADEX wrapper [SpectralRadex](https://github.com/uclchem/SpectralRadex) for a suite of species and physical conditions (see `test/validation.jl`).

 ## Package features